 A Treasurer.

 Section 3.
 Additional Officers.
-The Region may have Officers, in addition to those specified in Section 2 above, as appointed by the Board from time to time and with such titles and duties and responsibilities as the Board may determine.
+The Region may have Officers, in addition to those specified in Section 2 above, as appointed by the Board with such titles and duties and responsibilities as the Board may determine.

 Section 4.
 Election; Eligibility; Terms of Office; Removal.
 The Executive Director shall be appointed and serve, and may be removed, according to the terms and conditions of Section 5 below.
 The President, Vice President, Secretary, and Treasurer shall be elected, serve and may be removed, according to the terms and conditions of Article VI. and this Article VIII.
 Officers shall be elected by the membership in accordance with Article VI.
 Section 1.
 Officers described in Section 3 above shall serve according to such terms and conditions as the Board may determine.
 Any Officer may be removed from office at any time by the affirmative vote of a majority of the Board Members in office whenever in their judgment the best interests of the Region would be served thereby.